felikafelix/Hackintosh-Thinkpad-T480s/README.md

     - F10 (Toggle Bluetooth)
     - F11 (Toggle Keyboard)
     - F12 (Toggle Launchpad)
-- Apple Services (iMessage, Facetime, App Store, Find My, Continuity, etc)
+- Apple Services (iMessage, Facetime, App Store, Find My, Airplay, etc)
 - Apple Music Lossless (Hi-Res Audio)
+- Airdrop
+    - One Way > Send to iPhone Only
+- Continuity Handoff (Browser Acivity, Universal Clipboard, etc)
+- iPhone Camera (USB Cable)
+- Android USB Tethering
+    - on ventura, add [HoRNDIS](https://github.com/TomHeaven/HoRNDIS/releases) kext
+    - on sequoia, the kext is already included

 </details>

 <details><summary> ❌ What's not working </summary>

-- Safari DRM & Apple TV+ (Blank / Audio Only, need dGPU or spoof SMBios to iMacPro1,1 / MacPro1,1.
+- Safari DRM & Apple TV+ (Blank & Audio Only, need dGPU or spoof SMBios to iMacPro1,1 / MacPro1,1.
 Workaround: Use browsers like chrome or firefox which use software-based DRM => widevine)
 - Fingerprint Reader
-- Airdrop ( Use DW / BCM Network Card to get it work )
+- Airdrop Receiver
+- iPhone Camera (Wireless)

 </details>

 <details><summary>🔍 Not tested </summary>

-- Thunderbolt 3 (I don't have TB3 devices, but the power delivery and type c still working)
+- Thunderbolt 3 (doesn't have TB3 devices to test)
-- WWAN (i don't have wwan card)
-- Card Reader (i don't have memory card)
+- Card Reader (doesn't have memory card to test)

 </details>

-<details><summary>Known Issue</summary>
+<details><summary>🐛 Known Issue</summary>

-- Color Banding
+- Colour Banding
+    <p align="justify">inaccurate color gradients, where smooth transitions are replaced by discernible bands of solid color.
+It is most noticeable in areas with subtle shade variations, such as skies, dark scenes, or UI gradients.</p>

     - T480 Stock Panel color accuracy is not good.
+    - Maybe issue with the color depth too.
-    - There's workaround says need to spoof to skylake platform-id, but will that will not work with ventura (only monterey and older)
+    - There's workaround says need to spoof to skylake platform-id, but that will not work with ventura (only monterey and older)
 </details>

-## Notes
+## 📌 Notes

 - ### Undervolting
     - For thermal performance and better battery life, you can do undervolt to the CPU and GPU. i'm using <a href="https://github.com/sicreative/VoltageShift">Voltageshift</a> cli tool on macOS (the required kext is already included in this EFI).